 You don't usually expect the lights to go out or your hotel to lose power, but it can happen and it's scary when it does.
 I experienced this in China and was glad I had the foresight to pack a mini flashlight in my purse.
-There is nothing like being in the pitch black dark in an unfamiliar place.
+Most phones today have a built-in flashlight, but, in the event that your phone dies, you don’t want to end up in the pitch black dark in an unfamiliar place.
 It's easy to get into panic mode.
 With a flashlight you can regain your composure and decide what your safety options are.
 Don't leave home without one because you never know when the lights will go out.

 WEDGE DOOR STOP

 Feeling vulnerable in your hotel room definitely does not make for a relaxed solo getaway.
 Whether you have reason to feel this way or not, having something at your disposal to relieve this fear is a good idea.
 Many luxury hotel doors have double locks and bolts, yet many newer doors have sophisticated entry abilities that can be tampered with such as card entry.
 Ten years ago, I discovered the value of the wedge door stop while on a trip to London.